pubkey/rxdb/docs-src/docs/rx-storage.md

 The memory-mapped [RxStorage](./rx-storage.md) is a wrapper around any other RxStorage.
 The wrapper creates an in-memory storage that is used for query and write operations.
 This memory instance stores its data in an underlying storage for persistence.
 The main reason to use this is to improve query/write performance while still having the data stored on disc.
 [Read more](./rx-storage-memory-mapped.md)

-### 👑 Memory Synced

-The memory-synced [RxStorage](./rx-storage.md) is a wrapper around any other RxStorage.
-The wrapper creates an in-memory storage that is used for query and write operations.
-This memory instance is replicated with the underlying storage for persistence.
-The main reason to use this is to improve initial page load and query/write times.
-This is mostly useful in browser based applications.
-While the memory-synced storage has its use cases, by default you should use the [Memory-Mapped RxStorage](./rx-storage-memory-mapped.md) instead.
-[Read more](./rx-storage-memory-synced.md)

 ### 👑 Localstorage Meta Optimizer